samereberlin/LibroJS/README.md

 </script>
 ```

-For simplicity reasons, the above canvas page examples have static text contents only.
-But the _canvasPageElement.onDraw()_ callback is called 24 times per second (if we need to set a different frame per second rate, we can use _WebApp.setFps(fpsRate)_ public API), which makes it useful to animate the canvas content, as demonstrated in the following example (<a href="https://cdn.rawgit.com/samereberlin/WebApp/master/www/examples/ex10.2_canvasAnimation.html#firstPage" target="_blank">live preview</a>), and notice that there is another very useful callback (_canvasPageElement.onUpdate()_), which runs asynchronously, and can be used to update the drawing settings/coordinates:
+For simplicity reasons, the above canvas page examples have static text contents only, but the _canvasPageElement.onDraw()_ callback is called repetitively several times per second (about ~60 times, using the requestAnimationFrame polyfill techniques), which makes it useful to animate the canvas content.
+And there is also another very useful callback (_canvasPageElement.onUpdate()_), which runs asynchronously (24 times per second, if we need to set a different frame rate, we can use _WebApp.setFps(fpsRate)_ public API), and can be used to update the drawing settings/coordinates, as demonstrated in the following example (<a href="https://cdn.rawgit.com/samereberlin/WebApp/master/www/examples/ex10.2_canvasAnimation.html#firstPage" target="_blank">live preview</a>):
+ate the drawing settings/coordinates:

 ```html
 <div class="page" id="firstPage">